Blind LDAP Injection

 print(f"Valid username pattern: {user}")

 Note: Automation accelerates exploitation but increases the risk of detection.
-Rate-limiting and evasion techniques (e.g., random delays) are often used.
+Attackers often use rate-limiting, random delays, or evasion techniques to avoid triggering alerts.

 Real-World Implications